Killwangen: Geography

 Killwangen has an area, As of 2006, of 2.4 km2.
 Of this area, 27.6% is used for agricultural purposes, while 50.6% is forested.
 Of the rest of the land, 19.3% is settled (buildings or roads) and the remainder (2.5%) is non-productive (rivers or lakes).

 The town lies in the Limmat valley between Baden and Zürich.
 Killwangen lies on the south side of the Limmat river, within easy walking distance of the Heitersberg.
 Elevation of the Limmat at Killwangen is 385 m a.s.l.
 The highest point in Killwangen is the Sennenberg ridge at 702 m.
-Neighboring towns are Wurenlos to the North, Spreitenbach to the east, Neuenhof to the West and Oberrohrdorf to the south.
+Neighboring towns are Würenlos to the North, Spreitenbach to the east, Neuenhof to the West and Oberrohrdorf to the south.

 Coat of arms

 The blazon of the municipal coat of arms is Gules a Mullet Argent under a Chevron rose of the same.